alyciakb/jekyll-now/_posts/2018-09-29-DriveOrNot.md

 <h3><p style="text-align:center;">Using Data Analysis to Decide Whether or Not to Keep My Car Insured While at UBC Vancouver</p></h3>

 To drive or not to drive.
 That was my big question when moving to Vancouver for school.
-It's common knowledge in BC that it is expensive to own a car in Vancouver (high insurance rates plus high current gas prices) and that the alternative transportation options in Vancouver -public transit and car share- are fantastic.
+It's common knowledge in BC that it is expensive to own a car in Vancouver (high insurance rates plus high current gas prices) and that the alternative transportation options in Vancouver, public transit and car share, are fantastic.
 Plus, I have a nice commuting bike and some (limited) carpool options.

 It sounds like a no brainer, just ditch the car!
 But for me, it's not that simple.
 I'm also a competitive runner and I train with a team based out of the Langley-Maple Grove area.
 This means that ~3 times per week I meet up with them to run in trail systems in the suburbs outside Vancouver.
 These are longer commutes and harder to get to via transit.
 Now the decision is more complex, do I keep my car insured this year or do I rely on alternative transportation?